 Here is how you can link them:

-- In the Ad Manager dashboard, click Admin > Global Settings > Check the Ad Manager Reporting in Google Data Studio checkbox and Save it.
+In the Ad Manager dashboard, click Admin > Global Settings > Check the Ad Manager Reporting in the Google Data Studio checkbox and Save it.

-- Click Admin > Access & authorization > Roles.
-Select users and add Data Studio reporting option.
+Click Admin > Access & authorization > Roles.
+Select users and add the Data Studio reporting option.

-Step 3: Add Ad Manager as data source to Data Studio
+- Step 3: Add Ad Manager as a Data Source to Data Studio

-- Click Available networks > choose Ad Manager account > choose types of report (Historical).
-Click CONNECT on the upper right corner.
+Click Available networks > choose Ad Manager account > choose types of report (Historical).
+Click CONNECT in the upper right corner.

 This is how it works: